Previous Cereal: Scooby-Doo

 The cereal box mascot for Sir Grapefellow cereal was a World War One-style British fighter pilot named Sir Grapefellow.
 The box featured an image of the character flying a purple World War I plane with a bunch of grapes painted its tail.

-Concurrent to the introduction of this cereal , General Mills introduced a berry-flavored cereal called Baron Von Redberry cereal, which featured a German fighter pilot in a red plane with what appeared to be raspberries painted on the tail.
+Concurrent to the introduction of this cereal , General Mills introduced a berry-flavored cereal called Baron Von Redberry Cereal, which featured a German fighter pilot in a red plane with what appeared to be raspberries painted on the tail.

 The two cereals were usually promoted together showing the characters as good-natured enemies, with each proclaiming they represented the best cereal.